MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-CustomNudgeAssignment.md

 ```

 ### -NudgeName
-The NudgeName parameter specifies the name of the nudge that you want to remove.
+The NudgeName parameter specifies the name of the Custom Nudge in the Custom Nudge assignment that you want to remove.
 If the value contains spaces, enclose the value in quotation marks (").

-Together, this parameter and the AssigneeId parameter uniquely identify the nudge assignment that you want to remove.
+Together, this parameter and the AssigneeId parameter uniquely identify the Custom Nudge assignment that you want to remove.

 ```yaml
 Type: String